IaVashik/PCapture-LIB/SRC/IDT/readme.md

 ### `filter(func)`

-This method creates a new `arrayLib` object containing only the elements that satisfy the predicate function.
+This method creates a new `ArrayEx` object containing only the elements that satisfy the predicate function.

 **Parameters:**

 * `func` (function): The predicate function that takes three arguments:
 * `index` (number): The index of the current element.
 * `value` (any): The value of the current element.
-* `newArray` (arrayLib): The new array being created.
+* `newArray` (ArrayEx): The new array being created.
 The function should return `true` if the element should be included in the new array, and `false` otherwise.

 **Returns:**

-* (arrayLib): A new `arrayLib` object containing the filtered elements.
+* (ArrayEx): A new `ArrayEx` object containing the filtered elements.

 **Example:**